reskialamsyah/web-portfolio/README.md

 23.2.23 Updated:

 - Fix view the optimal layout for the content depending on their device's screen size.
+- New animation when hover the navigation link and social icon.
 - The navigation bar is fixed on top of the website and now can hide when scroll down and show when scroll up.
 - The navigation bar animation is fixed.
 - Animation on Tools Section and Works Section now is smoother.